 Posted by Willy Franzen on March 5, 2012.
-Positions below updated every five minutes.
+Jobs updated daily.

 Admit it!
 You’ve used the Internet to self-diagnose a medical problem, and you probably used WebMD.
 For some of you it was to convince yourself that you’re not going to die tomorrow, and for some of you it was probably the opposite.
 It’s great having access to so much information, but it’s kind of dangerous when you a) can’t verify its accuracy and b) have no idea how to use it properly.
 Running to the doctor for every little issue is ridiculous, so there needs to be a better way to get medical information online.
 Luckily my little sister (who is awesome because she went to art school and then decided she wanted to go to med school, so she’s doing a postbac now) let me know about HealthTap.
 They’re a Palo Alto, CA based company that provides “free online and mobile answers from thousands of the best physicians in the U.S.” It’s kind of like Yahoo!
 Answers for medicine, but the people responding to your questions aren’t complete morons.